Nominations

 Bishop and Council Nominees

-Upper East Clergy Nominee
+Middle East Clergy Nominee

-The Rev. Jon Hermes
+The Rev. Sean McEwen

 South East Clergy Nominee